radio-astro-tools/statcont/README.md

 ------------------------------------

 STATCONT uses the [ASTROPY](https://www.astropy.org/) package-template and is fully compatible with the ASTROPY ecosystem.
-It is freely available for at the [GitHub](https://github.com/) repository [Radio Astro Tools](http://radio-astro-tools.github.io/), and in this webpage.
-The only required software to use STATCONT is Python and Astropy.
+It is freely available for download at the [GitHub](https://github.com/) repository [Radio Astro Tools](http://radio-astro-tools.github.io/), as well as in this [webpage](http://www.astro.uni-koeln.de/~sanchez/statcont).
+The only required software to use STATCONT is Python and Astropy, together with some basic Python packages that you can find listed [here](https://github.com/radio-astro-tools/statcont#required-python-packages).

+**Installation version 1**<br \>
 You can directly install STATCONT by typing in a terminal session in your computer (you may need sudo permissions depending on the configuration of your system):